Our Student Charter

 - Give you the chance to democratically elect students who will represent your programme, lead your Students’ Union, and campaign on your behalf

 - Work in partnership with the University to enrich your experience and provide you with the best education possible

-- Provide you with an independent and confidential advice service to advise you on a wide variety of academic issues
+- Provide an independent and confidential advice service to support you on a wide variety of academic issues

-- Give you an environment in which to meet your friends, enjoy some down time or work in a comfortable and relaxing space.
+- Give you comfortable and relaxing space in which to meet your friends, enjoy some down time, and build professional and social networks